dvergeylen/place2be-docs/getting_started/live_metrics.md

 nice_title: P2B - Live Metrics
 ---

-This Documentation Page will be released on May the 26th.
+This Documentation Page will be released on June the 26th.